-This is a work-based course.
+Education in Context is a work-based teaching course.
 You will attend St Mary's University one day a week whilst employed in work with children and young people for at least half of the week (in either a paid or voluntary capacity).

 Why study Education in Context?

-This Foundation Degree provides opportunities for people working directly with children to build on their knowledge and experience through part-time study at higher education level.
+This foundation degree provides opportunities for people working directly with children to build on their knowledge and experience through study at higher education level (one day a week).

 We offer an established vocationally-based degree that prepares you for working in schools and other educational settings.

-Graduates of the programme have found that they've become more confident in their ability at work and have been offered opportunities to develop their role in a variety of ways.
+Students completing the programme have found that they have become more confident in their ability at work and at home, and have been offered opportunities to develop their role in a variety of ways.
 The current emphasis on the development of the school workforce as a whole has been one of the driving forces behind this degree.